Simple, Wholesome and Fast: Fresh Green Chickpeas Pulao

 Chopped Coriander

-Fried Cashews (Fry cashews in ghee, drain and keep aside)
+Fried Cashews (Fry cashews in ghee,

 Lemon